networknt/light-doc/content/concern/client.md

 ```
 latch.await(1000, TimeUnit.MILLISECONDS);
 ```
-### Connecting to HTTP 1.1 server
+### HOST Header

-If you are connecting to HTTP 1.1 server, you need to add the following header to the request.
+When using Http2Client, you need to add the following header to the request.

 ```
 request.getRequestHeaders().put(Headers.HOST, "localhost");